Creating a Service with Volume Discount Plans

 A volume discount plan contains definitions of all applicable special discounts offered to users of a certain product.

-1. On the navigation menu to the left, select Service catalog, then Bundles and click Volume discount plans.
+1. On the navigation menu on the left, select Service catalog, then Bundles and click Volume discount plans.

 2. On the Create discount plan panel, fill in the volume discount plan details.